mautic/developer-documentation-new/docs/rest_api/stages.rst

 Stages
 #######

-Use this endpoint to obtain details on Mautic’s contact stages.
+Use this endpoint to obtain details on Mautic’s Contact Stages.

 .. code-block:: php